mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/placements/update.md

 **Response**

-A successful response returns the updated details of the placement, including its unique instance ID and placement `id`.
+A successful response returns the updated details of the placement, including its unique placement `id`.

 ```json
 {